RavMda/gta-idle/README.md

 It simulates your mouse scroll when you're focused on GTA window.

-Be aware that it does not affect the game in any way and cannot be detected by anti-cheat.
+Be aware that it does not affect the game memory in any way and therefore cannot be detected by anti-cheat.

-**You can't use it if the window is unfocused**
+**It won't do anything if the window is unfocused**

 ## Usage

-Download any version you prefer [here](https://github.com/RavMda/gta-afk/releases) and just run it.
+Download any executable you prefer [here](https://github.com/RavMda/gta-afk/releases) and just run it.

 ![A Console](https://i.imgur.com/6YEG2k9.png)